grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

   # Head and OOOHead, even if it's not a concurrent (query-sharding) call.
   # CLI flag: -blocks-storage.tsdb.head-postings-for-matchers-cache-force
   [head_postings_for_matchers_cache_force: <boolean> | default = false]

+ephemeral_tsdb:
+  # (experimental) Retention of ephemeral series.
+  # CLI flag: -blocks-storage.ephemeral-tsdb.retention-period
+  [retention_period: <duration> | default = 10m]

+  # (experimental) The write buffer size used by the head chunks mapper.
+Lower
+  # values reduce memory utilisation on clusters with a large number of tenants
+  # at the cost of increased disk I/O operations.
+  # CLI flag: -blocks-storage.ephemeral-tsdb.head-chunks-write-buffer-size-bytes
+  [head_chunks_write_buffer_size_bytes: <int> | default = 4194304]

+  # (experimental) How much variance (as percentage between 0 and 1) should be
+  # applied to the chunk end time, to spread chunks writing across time.
+Doesn't
+  # apply to the last chunk of the chunk range.
+0 means no variance.
+  # CLI flag: -blocks-storage.ephemeral-tsdb.head-chunks-end-time-variance
+  [head_chunks_end_time_variance: <float> | default = 0]

+  # (experimental) The number of shards of series to use in TSDB (must be a
+  # power of 2).
+Reducing this will decrease memory footprint, but can
+  # negatively impact performance.
+  # CLI flag: -blocks-storage.ephemeral-tsdb.stripe-size
+  [stripe_size: <int> | default = 16384]

+  # (experimental) The size of the write queue used by the head chunks mapper.
+  # Lower values reduce memory utilisation at the cost of potentially higher
+  # ingest latency.
+Value of 0 switches chunks mapper to implementation without
+  # a queue.
+  # CLI flag: -blocks-storage.ephemeral-tsdb.head-chunks-write-queue-size
+  [head_chunks_write_queue_size: <int> | default = 1000000]
 ```

 ### compactor